jocarthaens/custom-data-structures/README.md

-An attempt at creating a custom implementation of data structures such as dynamic arrays and hash tables.
+A custom implementation of data structures such as dynamic arrays and hash tables.

 ## Features
 + Flat Hash Map that utilizes robin hood hashing for storing key-value, and uses arrays instead of node pointer objects in storing key-value pairs.